 Since 2012, schools, universities and recruitment agencies in the UK have set up initiative to encourage females to pursue STEM-related careers.
 One change to the curriculum was that girls were to be taught about female role models like Marie Curie, for example.
 It is believed that this has helped increase female A-Level students studying STEM courses.
 In 2018 50.3% were female.

 Many philanthropists have been keen to fix the gender gap in STEM industries.
 So much so, they have contributed money towards supporting women in the industry, including $25 million has been funded to boost girls’ interest by changing the narrative that they’re masculine careers.

 A lack of skilled STEM worked is costing the UK £1.5 billion a year according to a report by the Institution of Mechanical Engineers.
 Only nine per cent of STEM apprentices are women.

-In 2018, Lookers, providers of car service plans, launched its female apprenticeship scheme in an effort to double the amount of their female apprenticeships and create a positive environment to encourage and attract females to STEM careers.
+In 2022, Lookers car service plans, launched its female apprenticeship scheme in an effort to double the amount of their female apprenticeships and create a positive environment to encourage and attract females to STEM careers.

 Further Steps Needed To Increase Women In STEM